 4. Perplexity MCP

-Perplexity provides AI-powered search with citations -- it searches the web and synthesizes results into an answer with source links, rather than returning raw search results.
-The Perplexity MCP server brings this capability into your AI assistant workflow.
+Perplexity provides AI-powered search with citations: it searches the web and synthesizes results into an answer with source links, rather than returning raw search results.
+The Perplexity MCP server brings this capability into an AI assistant workflow.

-Strengths: Returns synthesized answers with citations rather than a list of URLs, which is useful when you want your AI to gather and summarize information about a topic quickly.
-Good for current events, recent developments, and factual lookups where you want sourced answers rather than raw data.
+Strengths: Returns synthesized answers with citations rather than a list of URLs, which is useful for gathering and summarizing information about a topic quickly.
+Good for current events, recent developments, and factual lookups where sourced answers matter more than raw data.

 Limitations: A research synthesis layer rather than a live data feed.
-It doesn't expose trend time series, growth rates, or platform-level behavioral signals -- it summarizes what's published about a topic, not what's happening in consumer attention data.
+It does not expose trend time series, growth rates, or platform-level behavioral signals.
+It summarizes what is published about a topic, not what is happening in consumer attention data.
 The Pro plan is $20/month and includes a monthly API credit; additional API usage is billed at pay-as-you-go token rates.

 5. Firecrawl MCP

-Firecrawl is a web scraping and crawling MCP server that gives your AI assistant the ability to retrieve the full text content of any web page -- not just the snippet returned by a search engine.
-This is essential for research workflows where you need to read and analyze complete documents, not just page previews.
+Firecrawl is a web scraping and crawling MCP server that gives an AI assistant the ability to retrieve the full text content of any web page, not just the snippet returned by a search engine.
+This is essential for research workflows that need to read and analyze complete documents, not just page previews.

 Strengths: Full page content retrieval (not just search snippets), can crawl multiple pages from a domain, converts web content to clean markdown for AI analysis, and handles JavaScript-rendered pages.
 The MCP integration works with Claude and Cursor.
 Pricing starts at approximately $16/month for the starter tier.

-Limitations: A content retrieval tool rather than a data analysis or trend tool -- it fetches pages but doesn't analyze trends, calculate growth rates, or normalize data across sources.
-Requires you to know which pages you want to read.
+Limitations: A content retrieval tool rather than a data analysis or trend tool.
+It fetches pages but does not analyze trends, calculate growth rates, or normalize data across sources.
+Requires knowing which pages to read.

-Best for: Research workflows where you need to analyze the full content of specific web pages, reports, or documentation -- for example, reading a competitor's full product page, a regulatory filing, or a technical specification.
+Best for: Research workflows that need to analyze the full content of specific web pages, reports, or documentation: reading a competitor's full product page, a regulatory filing, or a technical specification.

 6. Financial Datasets MCP

 Financial Datasets MCP provides AI assistants with direct access to stock market data including income statements, balance sheets, cash flow statements, earnings data, and real-time market prices.
-It's built for investment research workflows and financial analysis tasks.
+It is built for investment research workflows and financial analysis tasks.

-Limitations: Covers fundamental financial data -- not behavioral or alternative data signals.
-Earnings and filing data is useful for confirming what happened but doesn't provide the leading-indicator signals (search trends, social engagement) that precede earnings.
-Coverage is primarily US equities.
+Limitations: Covers fundamental financial data, not behavioral or alternative data signals.
+Earnings and filing data is useful for confirming what happened but does not provide the leading-indicator signals (search trends, social engagement) that precede earnings.
+Coverage is primarily American equities.

-Best for: Investment analysts and financial researchers who want to query financial statements and market data directly in their AI assistant.
+Best for: Investment analysts and financial researchers who want to query financial statements and market data directly in an AI assistant.
 Combines well with Trends MCP's behavioral signals for a leading-indicator-plus-fundamental-data research stack.

 7. Octagon MCP

 Octagon provides deep financial research capabilities via MCP, including access to SEC public filings, earnings call transcripts, market data, and private company profiles.
-It's positioned as a comprehensive investment research server with AI agents specialized for financial analysis.
+It is positioned as a full investment research server with AI agents specialized for financial analysis.

-Strengths: Comprehensive coverage of SEC filings and earnings transcripts, private company data not available in standard market data feeds, strong for due diligence and fundamental research, and designed specifically for investment research workflows.
+Strengths: Deep coverage of SEC filings and earnings transcripts, private company data not available in standard market data feeds, strong for due diligence and fundamental research, and designed specifically for investment research workflows.

 Limitations: Enterprise-oriented with custom pricing.
 Better for deep dive research on specific companies than for systematic trend-based screening across sectors.
-Doesn't cover behavioral consumer signals.
+Does not cover behavioral consumer signals.

 How to build a research MCP stack